BAAL-NF/baal-nf/doc/Design.md

 To save on disk space, this process does mapping (using bowtie2), duplicate marking (using picard) or UMI deduplication (using umi_tools), and converts the output to a BAM file using samtools.

 Mapping uses the `hg19` reference genome from igenomes by default.
-Note that if you change the reference genome you will also need to modify the use of BaalChIP to use different blacklists when doing variant calling.
+Note that if you change the reference genome you will also need to modify the `getASB` process to use different blacklists when doing variant calling.

 ### Indexing